chdav/hackthebox-writeups/machines/Windows/Monteverde/README.md

 ### Mitigation

-- Don't use default or weak passwords, specifically, enforce strong policies, even on service accounts (especially on service accounts)
+- Don't use default or weak passwords, specifically, enforce strong policies, even on service accounts (especially on service accounts).
+Avoid using the same password across multiple services.

 - Patch management; Azure AD Connect should be updated when patches are available and proved stable.